 - Solubility ranges from 300 g/liter at 25°C and 110 g/liter at 5°

-There are additional types of fertilizers that supply potassium for plants are available, mainly compound fertilizers that are composed of the above straight fertilizers.
-Those fertilizers contain three plant nutrients or more, mostly nitrogen, potassium and phosphorus..
+Additional types of fertilizers that contain potassium are available, mainly compound fertilizers that are composed of the above straight fertilizers.
+These fertilizers contain three plant nutrients or more, mostly nitrogen, potassium and phosphorus..